 A “staged” DIEP flap is a good option for women who might need post-mastectomy radiation therapy.
 Dr. Steinbrech will place a tissue expander at the time of mastectomy.
 When treatment is complete, typically a few months later, the flap reconstruction can begin.
 Patients appreciate an improved abdominal contour.

-Sgap Flap Procedure for Breast Reconstruction
+SGAP Flap Procedure for Breast Reconstruction

-Patients who are unable to have a DIEP/SIEA because of a prior abdominal surgery or because there is not sufficient abdominal tissue may instead turn to SGAP.
+Patients who are unable to have a DIEP/SIEA because of prior abdominal surgery or because there is not sufficient abdominal tissue may instead turn to SGAP.
 The superior gluteal artery perforator (SGAP) flap uses tissue from the top of the buttocks to create breast tissue.
 Patients without adequate skin and tissue in their abdomens, or who have had previous abdominal surgeries that may have interfered with blood vessels that the DIEP flap requires are candidates for the SGAP flap.

 This procedure uses the same microsurgery techniques, but it utilizes tissue from the upper buttock and hip area.
 SGAP is less common because most women prefer to remove tissue from the abdomen and because SGAP takes material from both buttocks to ensure symmetry.